diodechain/diode-docs/content/docs/Features/languages-on-the-diode-app.md

 ---
 _schema: default
-title: Languages on The Diode App
+title: Languages in Diode Collab
 nav_title: Languages
 nav_section: Features
 weight: 209
 draft: false
 ---
-If you're wondering how to get different languages on your Diode app, you're in the right place.
+If you're wondering how to get different languages on Diode Collab, you're in the right place.

 ### **The Initial Download**